 SEE: Summer Engineering Experience (MS, HS)

-The Summer Engineering Experience (SEE) is a week-long summer experience for students between the ages of 13-16 who are interested in math and science.
+The Summer Engineering Experience (SEE) is a week-long summer experience for rising 8th through 11th graders who are interested in math and science.
 SEE gives students hands-on experience in different forms of engineering.

 The focus of this session is to expose the students to different engineering disciplines and the concept of design.
 In addition to educational presentations throughout the week, students will complete two projects primarily utilizing items readily available in their households.
 The first project is a structured assignment that will be completed by the entire group throughout the week.
 The second is a project that will be completed individually, working within smaller groups, that allows the students to be innovative and creative.
 Both projects teach the students problem-solving, critical thinking, and design concepts.

-Transportation is a very familiar, yet highly complex concept.
-Through academic presentations and interactive project work, students will learn about the intricacies and considerations that go into solving transportation issues by exploring interdisciplinary engineering concepts such as autonomous and battery-operated vehicles, environmental impacts, sensors and smart cities, and more.
+Biomedical Engineering is one of the more recent disciplines of engineering.
+Through academic presentations and interactive project work, students will learn about the intricacies and considerations that go into solving medical issues by applying engineering principles to biology and medicine, exploring interdisciplinary engineering concepts such as biomechanics, bioinstrumentation systems, circuit elements, stem cell and tissue engineering, robotics and 3-D bioprinting.

-Applications will be sent in late March.
-Complete applications and required accompanying materials will need to be returned by May 6, 2022.
-Applicants will be notified in late May if they have been accepted into the program.
-If you are interested in receiving application materials, please contact Kelly McQuoid.
+Applications will be sent mid-March.
+Completed applications and required accompanying materials will need to be returned by April 14, 2023.
+Applicants will be notified by May 6 if they have been accepted into the program.
+If you are interested in receiving application materials, please contact Rita Canton.

 Society of Women Engineers (SWE) High School Day and Middle School Day (MS, HS)